August 28, 2024

 Milling machine

 Milling is a machining method in which the tool rotates.
-The blank is fixed and the part is clamped on the machine tool spindle through a three-claw chuck.
-When the milling machine is working, the workpiece is mounted on the workbench or accessories such as a dividing head.
-The milling cutter rotates as the main motion, supplemented by the feed motion of the workbench or milling head, and the workpiece can obtain the required machining surface.
+The machine tool spindle clamps the part onto the three-claw chuck, and the operator mounts the workpiece on the workbench or accessories, such as a dividing head, during milling operations.The milling cutter rotates as the main motion, with feed motion from the workbench or milling head, shaping the workpiece surface.
 Due to multi-tool intermittent cutting, the productivity of the milling machine is higher.

 How to choose a machine tool?

 Lathes are most suitable for manufacturing cylindrical parts.
-The cross section of the part must be circular, and the same center axis must run through its entire length.
+The cross-section of the part must be circular, and the same center axis must run through its entire length.

 But if the part is purely cylindrical, a lathe is a better and more accurate choice.